stevegt/grid-cli/v2/doc/324-syscalls-sequences.md

 ### Handling Multiple Tries

 The kernel can manage multiple tries, recursively traversing them until a match is found.
-Each trie can correspond to different contexts or modules, ensuring scalability and modularity.
+Each trie corresponds to different contexts or modules, ensuring scalability and modularity.

 ## Examples